Duar War: Background

 In 1862, the Bhutanese raided British occupied Sikkim (which had only been controlled since the year prior) and Cooch Behar (Koch Bihar).
-It was not the first time the Bhutanese has raided; in 1838, they did similar things in Assam.
-After the raids in Assam, the British requested compensation by extraditing the Bhutanese officials responsible for the raids along with settlements of Bhutanese debt to the British.
-Bhutan declined to protect their independence.
-In 1841, the British proceeded to annex the Assam Duars from the Bhutanese, but paying 10,000 Rupees to Bhutan annually as compensation.
+After the raids in Assam, the British requested compensation by extraditing the Bhutanese officials responsible for the raids along with settlements of Bhutanese debt to the British, but Bhutan declined to protect their independence.
+In 1841, Britain proceeded to annex the Assam Duars from Bhutan, but paying 10,000 Rupees to Bhutan annually as compensation.
 Later, they also ceded the Bengal Duars as they were giving them a hard time.
 After the raids in 1862, the British withheld said compensation payments and demanded that all captives from British India held hostage by the raiders be set free and stolen properties to be returned.
 The Druk Desi once more denied, claiming that he was unaware of the raids.